|

 The following operand shall be supported:

 file A pathname of an input file.
-If '-' is specified for
+If '-' is specified for one

-time, circularly, for each instance of '-'.
+circularly, for each instance of '-'.
+Implementations

-The standard input shall be used only if one or more file
+The standard input shall be used only if one or more file operands

-operands is '-'.
+is '-'.
 See the INPUT FILES section.

 The input files shall be text files, except that line lengths